 Craft: Rings, earrings, bracelets and necklaces

-Materials Used: Silver, Gold, Brass, Gemstones
+Materials Used: Silver, Gold, Rose Gold, Gemstones

 Background: Shabnam was obsessed with jewellery from a very young age.
 She admired her father who worked with gemstones for many years and would sit alongside him for hours watching curiously as he was making his designs.
 She took a number of beginner to advanced courses in jewellery design but was unable to pursue her passion full time as she had two young children she needed to raise.
 As the kids grew up she uncovered a bit more free time to start working on designs which she then sold to the local market.
 Shabnam has now joined a local cooperative, working alongside a small team, where by she is finally able to achieve her dream of living solely through her craft.